guestdaniel/GuestOxenham2022/README.md

 ## Behavioral data

 Behavioral data described in Guest and Oxenham (2021) is stored separately from this code repository on [Zenodo](https://doi.org/10.5281/zenodo.4750383).
 We recommend that you download the data files (as a `.zip` file) and extract them into the top-level `data` folder in this repository.
 All the scripts in this repository expect the data to be in this folder.
 The data is described in a `README.md` file in the Zenodo repository.
+This step can be performed automatically by the first few lines of `run.sh`.

 # Manual installation